Updated August 22, 2019

 The share of U.S. electricity coming from clean energy sources slightly declined from 36.2 percent in 2017 to 35.5 percent in 2018.

 An 8.8 percent share of U.S. electricity came from solar and wind in 2018, which constitutes 25.0 percent of total electricity from clean energy sources.

-Wind and solar receive, respectively, 17 and 140 times more in federal subsidies than nuclear.
+In 2017, wind and solar received, respectively, 17 and 140 times more in federal subsidies than nuclear.

 Thirty states have mandates to deploy clean energy that exclude nuclear.

 It would take 12 years to replace the 120 billion kilowatt-hours of yearly production from the eleven at-risk nuclear plants with wind and solar, and 81 years to replace the entire reactor fleet.